 journalist & editor

 As one of two founding editors of Passcode, Sorcher helped build the site from the ground up and spearheaded its flagship editorial products, including its robust newsletter and its Influencers Poll, a regular survey of 160 leaders in government, the private sector, research and privacy advocacy community.
-She's also a professional adviser on a cybersecurity journalism course at Northwestern's Medill School.
+She also founded Cybertacos, a popular networking series for industry leaders and reporters, and was a professional adviser on a cybersecurity journalism course at Northwestern's Medill School.

 Previously, Sorcher was National Journal’s national security correspondent, reporting from the Pentagon, State Department and Capitol Hill.
 She won the National Press Club’s Michael A. Dornheim Award in 2014 for her articles on how political gridlock and shrinking budgets impacted the defense and aerospace industry.
 She also created and oversaw NJ’s Early Bird, an early morning newsletter popular within Washington’s defense community.
 During her four years at NJ, her coverage was regularly featured on sister sites including The Atlantic, Defense One and Government Executive.

 Previously, Sorcher worked as a freelance journalist in Israel, the West Bank and Gaza.
 Her print and video articles were featured in major outlets including ABC News, The New York Times, TIME, CNN and GlobalPost.
 Sorcher graduated from Tufts University magna cum laude in Middle Eastern studies and speaks Hebrew and Arabic.